 Perks of Becoming an Amazon Customer Service Associate

-First off, you’ll work from home.
+First off, you’ll earn an income from home.
 In flannel pajamas.
 Maybe your pup is snuggled up nearby.
 Or a fire is crackling in the fireplace — or your favorite candle is flickering, if you’re from Florida.

 You’ll also be able to choose your own hours from a pool of available shifts — posted weekly.
 You can choose to work one hour or 30 hours, but the average associate works about 12.